EGI-Federation/training-datahub/Exercise_01/README.md

 * Generate the token to access the Onedata volume space (see section before).

 ## Configure the environment settings
-Configure the environment variables before to launch the container.
 The following variables have to be exported in the Docker container:

 <b>ONECLIENT_ACCESS_TOKEN</b>: Access token allowing to access all the spaces.</br>
 <b>ONECLIENT_PROVIDER_HOST</b>: Name or IP of the Oneprovider the client should connect to.